Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

 ### Start & Stop

-Start and stop section allow you to override the default settings applied by the project rule to precisely set up when the environment should be deployed and cleaned up.
+The start and stop section allow you to override the default settings applied by the project rule to precisely set up when the environment should be deployed and cleaned up.

 <p align="center">
   <img src="/img/configuration/deployment/deploy-8.png" alt="Deployments" />